Single-step Diffusion for Image Compression at Ultra-Low Bitrates: Method

-The compressed latent $y$ undergoes parallel processing via two distinct, yet complementary branches of the base $y$ and the residual $e=\tilde{x}-y$.
+\paragraph{Residual Fusion U-Net} Although denoising from the compressed latent retains semantic content relatively well, it tends to introduce artifacts at the pixel level (Fig.~\ref{fig:4} (a)).
+To address this limitation and ensure high-fidelity reconstruction, we propose a residual fusion strategy.
+Specifically, the compressed latent $y$ undergoes parallel processing via two distinct, yet complementary branches of the base $y$ and the residual $e=\tilde{x}-y$.
 The base branch focuses on the low-level contexts.
 In contrast, the residual branch is responsible for capturing and reconstructing the high-level structural content of the image.
-The outputs from the residual and base branches are fused via a latent adapter $A(\cdot)$, and subsequently, U-Net $U(\cdot)$ refines the residual between the original latent representation and the semantic reconstruction, focusing on recovering fine-grained details.
+The outputs from the residual and base branches are fused via a latent adapter $A(\cdot)$, producing an integrated representation $z$.
+Subsequently, the U-Net $U(\cdot)$ refines the residual between the original latent representation and the semantic reconstruction, focusing on recovering fine-grained details.
 Through this denoising process, the base branch effectively suppresses perceptual artifacts and produces a more perceptually faithful latent representation.
 Formally, the decoded output can be written as follows,

 where $\text{conv}(\cdot)$ and $\text{concat}(\cdot,\cdot)$ are a single convolution layer and concatenation function, respectively.